 5. Content strategy evolution

-6. Community hashtags followers
+6. Community hashtag followers

 7. LinkedIn ads performance